 “How many lives will be lost as a result?
 How many lives could have been saved with a free exchange of medical ideas?
 Government-sanctioned censorship of ideas and speech should concern us all,” he continued.

 Not all big tech platforms are moving to censor new information about the pandemic-causing virus.
-Facebook, for instance, recently announced it would not throttle or ban content regarding theories that COVID-19 may have originated in a Chinese virology laboratory in Wuhan and accidentally escaped.
+Facebook, for instance, it would not throttle or ban content regarding theories that COVID-19 may have originated in a Chinese virology laboratory in Wuhan and accidentally escaped.

 The video Johnson posted came from a November Senate hearing.
 But a study published by medRxiv this week found that COVID-19 patients on ventilators treated with a combination of antimalarial drug hydroxychloroquine and zinc had a survival rate of up to 200 times greater than those not similarly treated.